 2 cups flour

-Sage is one of my favorite herbs.
-The herb combines with mushrooms and squash to produce an earthy flavor to this soup.
+Sage is one of my favourite herbs.
+The herb combines with mushrooms and squash to produce an earthy flavor to sage squash soup.

 1 red onion -diced